| | |

 · ch 1 does not count as sc or dc

-· This pumpkin is made in joined rounds.
-Do not cut the yarn, carry the yarn throughout the pattern VIDEO TUTORIAL
+· This pumpkin is made is joined rounds in a tube shape.
+Do not cut that yarn, carry the yarn throughout.

 >>>STITCH VIDEO TUTORIAL<<<